Blockchain with proof of quantum work: Conclusions

 \section{Conclusions}

 We have proposed and successfully tested a blockchain architecture in which proof of quantum work (PoQ) is performed on quantum computers.
 Our approach introduces multiple quantum-based hash generation methods, with varying levels of complexity depending on the capabilities of the quantum hardware.
-To address the inherent probabilistic nature of quantum hash generation and validation—an unavoidable property of any quantum hash algorithm—we developed techniques to ensure blockchain stability.
-We experimentally tested our proposed blockchain on four internationally distributed D-Wave annealing QPUs, demonstrating that despite architectural and parametric variations, these QPUs can be programmed to generate and validate each other's hashes in a way that allowed stable blockchains to persist over thousands of broadcast blocks and hundreds of thousands of hash validations.
+To address the inherent probabilistic nature of quantum hash generation and validation, an unavoidable property of any quantum hash algorithm, we developed techniques to ensure blockchain stability.
+We tested our proposed blockchain on four D-Wave annealing QPUs, from two processor generations located in the United States and Canada.
+We demonstrated that despite architectural and parametric variations, these QPUs can be programmed to generate and validate each other's hashes in a way that allowed stable blockchains to persist over thousands of broadcast blocks and hundreds of thousands of hash validations.

 For this demonstration, we used the critical dynamics of 3D and biclique spin glass at a fixed size as the computational problem for PoQ.
-This was motivated by its role in the first experimental demonstration of quantum supremacy in a real-world problem \cite{supremacy} that is not based on boson or random-circuit sampling.
+This was motivated by its role in the first demonstration of beyond-classical computation in a real-world problem~\cite{supremacy} that is not based on boson or random-circuit sampling.
 However, this choice does not constrain the quantum problem that can be used for PoQ.
+By choosing a sufficiently complex ensemble of unitary evolutions, in combination with sufficient sampling and post-processing, statistical estimation to high precision by classical computers is made infeasible.
 Strategies, such as randomizing problem topology, dimensionality, qubit count, and annealing time, can prevent classical learning algorithms from predicting expectation values based on large datasets \cite{GooglePowerOfData}.
-By choosing a sufficiently complex ensemble of experiments and sampling it cryptographically, experimental outcomes can be made weakly correlated.
 Additionally, hash algorithms leveraging entanglement witnesses and shadow tomography can further enhance the quantum nature of the hashing process.
-We note that while supremacy is desirable for PoQ, it may not be strictly necessary as long as classical competition remains prohibitively expensive, making quantum approaches the only practicable ones.
+We note that while beyond-classical computation is desirable for PoQ, it may not be strictly necessary as long as classical competition remains prohibitively expensive, making quantum approaches the only practicable ones.
 In fact, one may deliberately use smaller problem instances where the ground truth can be obtained --- albeit with significant computational effort --- to benchmark and calibrate QPUs.